Skip to main content

 Figure 1: Schematic of process for determining cation exchange capacity by Colby J. Moorberg and David A. Crouse is licensed under CC by 4.0

-This page titled 7.6: Activity 5 - Reduction and Oxidation Reactions is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.6: Activity 5 - Reduction and Oxidation Reactions is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform.